EU rebukes Turkey on crackdown by delaying entry talks

-LUXEMBOURG (Reuters) - The European Union rebuked Turkey on Tuesday for its crackdown on anti-government protesters, postponing a new round of membership talks for at least four months, but said the path to the EU remained open.
+LUXEMBOURG (Reuters) - The European Union rebuked Turkey on Tuesday for its crackdown on anti-government protesters by postponing a new round of membership talks for at least four months, but said its path to the EU remained open.

-The EU move, discussed in advance with Turkey, drew a mild response from Ankara and avoided a crisis in their relations.
+The EU’s move, discussed in advance with Turkey, drew only a mild response from Ankara and avoided a feared crisis in EU-Turkey relations.

-The EU had planned to open a new chapter in talks with Turkey on Wednesday, reviving its bid to join the bloc, which has been virtually frozen for three years.
+The EU had planned to open a new chapter, or policy area, in talks with Turkey on Wednesday, reviving Turkey’s bid to join the bloc that has been virtually frozen for three years.

-But Germany, backed by Austria and the Netherlands, blocked the plan, saying it would send the wrong signal so soon after police cracked down on protesters in Turkish cities.
+But Germany, backed by Austria and the Netherlands, blocked the plan, believing it would send the wrong signal so soon after police cracked down on protesters in Turkish cities.

 EU governments on Tuesday backed a German-inspired proposal, agreeing to open the chapter on regional policy but delaying the formal launch of talks until after an October 9 report by the European Commission on reforms and human rights in Turkey.

-EU governments will meet again after the report comes out to set a date for talks in light of what it says about Turkey’s behavior.
+EU governments will meet again after the report comes out to set a date for talks on the new chapter in the light of what the report says about Turkey’s behavior.

 “In my view this is absolutely necessary because we cannot have a double standard in the European Union.
 We have a community of European values and this assumes that citizens’ basic rights will be respected,” he said in Vienna.